Kvasir-Movies/kvasir/SETUP.md

 > flask db upgrade

+# Test Setup

+Our integration tests use Firefox.
+In order to run tests, you'll need the geckodriver.
+Download [here](https://github.com/mozilla/geckodriver/releases).

 # OMDB API Key

 Vist http://www.omdbapi.com/apikey.aspx to generate an OMDB API key.
 Add a `.env` file to the root, with contents of